 L. The administration shall report to the charter school board regarding any actions necessary to correct any deficiencies or exceptions noted in the audit.

 M. The accounts and records of the charter school shall also be subject to audit and inspection by the State Auditor to the extent provided in Minnesota Statutes, chapter 6.

+IV.
+Authorizer Performance Evaluation Report

+A. The charter school must publish on its website the formal written performance evaluation from its authorizer and disseminate the evaluation to enrolled families in languages they understand, consistent with the school's language access plan under Minnesota Statutes, section 124E.03, subdivision 9, paragraph (b).

+B. Evaluations must be published on the charter school's website within 15 business days of receipt of the evaluation by the charter school and for at least 365 days from the date of publication.

+[NOTE: The 2025 Minnesota legislature enacted Article IV.]

 Legal References: Minn.
 Stat.
 Ch.
 6 (State Auditor)